-The Cameron University Department of Art, Music and Theatre Arts will present the CU Concert Band in concert on Monday, November 27.
+The Cameron University Concert Band will share the stage with the Cameron University Chamber Winds for a combined concert on Thursday, November 14.
 The performance will start at 7:30 p.m. in the University Theatre.
-Admission is $10 for adults and $5 for students and senior adults.
-Cameron students, faculty and staff with CU I.D. are admitted at no charge.
+Tickets are $10 for adults, $8 for senior citizens, military members and students.
+CU students, faculty and staff are admitted at no charge with CU-ID.